 The distance from Cajamarca to Lima is 512 mi (825 km) on the highway travelling at least 15 hours.
 The transportation companies that cover this route are Excluciva, Tepsa, Linea, Civa and Turismo Dias.
 Those companies provide bus tickets Cajamarca - Lima at rates from s/.
 50 to s/.
 140 for the different services.
 The buses leave in the schedule from 4:00 p.m. a 7:00 p.m. from main streets close to the center of Cajamarca.
 Their destinations are the main terminals of Central and North Lima, in Lima city.
 Upon arrival you will feel that the weather in Lima is changeable, due to the climates the city has sub-tropical, humid and dry.
 The minimum temperature is 55 °F (13 °C) and the maximum 84 °F (29 °C).

-Why book Cajamarca to Lima bus with redBus?
+Why book a Cajamarca to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cajamarca to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cajamarca to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!